Tips on Designing E-Learning for Folx with Slow Internet

 Speedy access to the internet is easy to take for granted.
 Throughout much of the western world, high-speed internet access is almost ubiquitous.
 We simply assume we’ll have a good Wi-Fi connection wherever we are and whenever we need one.

-But in many parts of the world, high-speed internet access is rare or nonexistent.
-In large portions of Africa, Asia, and South America, for instance, internet connectivity is entirely reliant upon mobile cellular networks.
-And according to 2016 data from the International Telecommunications Union (ITU), 95 percent of the world’s population lives in areas covered only by basic 2G cellular networks.
+But in many parts of the world, high-speed internet access is limited.
+In many developing countries, mobile cellular networks are the main—and sometimes only—way to access an internet connection.
+And according to the Facts and Figures 2021 report from the International Telecommunications Union (ITU), large portions of rural populations only have access to basic 2G cellular networks, if they have coverage at all.
 Over a 2G network, it can take nearly 30 minutes to download even one very simple app.
 Imagine how agonizing that feels if you’re paying for mobile network access by the minute.
 Downloading just one app can be an expensive proposition!

 Even in the United States, where high-speed internet access is fairly common, there are still large pockets of low-bandwidth communities completely reliant upon mobile networks for their internet access.
 And even in areas that are better served by high-speed internet providers, bandwidth issues are common for people like retail workers and deskless workers, who may struggle with unstable cellular and Wi-Fi connections.

 What does this mean for e-learning developers like you?
-Well, if most of the world’s population only has access to 2G mobile networks, and many more people have limited or unreliable access to the internet, the odds are pretty good that at least some of your learners simply can’t use the e-learning you’re working so hard to create for them.
+Well, if many people have limited or unreliable access to the internet, the odds are pretty good that at least some of your learners simply can’t use the e-learning you’re working so hard to create for them.

 People with low internet bandwidth are the one type of accessibility challenge you might not even recognize until your course is out the door.
 But there are some relatively simple things you can do to tackle this challenge before it’s too late.
 Let’s take a closer look at some helpful tips.